isabelle-prover/conventions/style.md

 qed
 ```
 A `from` / `have` / `using` / `unfolding` / `by` combination can be put on the same line.
-You can also put each of these blocks in a new line if the text is too long, but add an extra indentation in that case.
 If you need more than two lines, then then `from` and `have` should be aligned while the `using` / `unfolding` / `by` commands are aligned to one extra indentation with respect to the `have` block.
 If you have to break within one of the blocks, add another extra indentation.